 - 1 Horsley to May’s Green (4.4 kms)

-- Trains from Waterloo arrive on platform 1 at Horsley station.
-Cross the foot bridge and leave the station.
-Turn right on the station forecourt and in 50 metres go down the steps to the right (just to the left of The Stockyard shop).
+- Trains from Waterloo arrive on platform 2 at Horsley station.
+Leave the station and turn right on the forecourt.
+In 50 metres go down the steps to the right (just to the left of The Stockyard shop).
 In 40 metres cross the B2039 (Ockham Road North) and turn right on the pavement.
 In 10metres you go under the rail bridge.
 In 200 metres ignore a turning on the right (The Highlands).
 In 100 metres you pass Horsley Evangelical Church opposite and in another 100 metres you pass Glenesk School.
 In 100 metres opposite East Lane cross back over the road and cut across the grass verge as indicated by a Horsley Jubilee Trail arrow, then turn right on Drift Road.
 In 50 metres take the signed path to the right (Forest Path), which goes over a stream and past an information board, then runs through woods parallel to the road.

 - In 80 metres ignore a fork to the right.
 In 80 metres turn left at a public footpath sign for the Horsley Jubilee Trail and cross the road.
 Take the sign-posted footpath opposite (named on the map as Blue Ride), with a wire fence on the right and a narrow strip of trees on the left.
 The woods to the right are named on a tree as Blue Ryde Lodge Wood.
 In 200 metres, shortly after the fence turns to the right, you turn right at a yellow arrow on a post on to a narrow uphill path, surrounded by rhododendrons.
 In 150 metres the path turns to the left (North West).
 In 800 metres you go over a footbridge and turn right on a track (Whitehill Lane), which goes uphill with a wire fence to the left.
 In 200 metres the lane bears left but you turn right at a public footpath signpost, through a strip of trees with fields to both sides and a wooden fence on your left.
 In 500 metres the buildings of Blackmoor Farm are visible to your left behind tennis courts.
 In 120 metres you cross a private path from the farm.
 The path turns to the right in 200 metres and to the left in 100 metres.